ACG Health & Center for Integrative Medicine

 - Autism spectrum disorder evaluations

-Training experiences at CHC-PSC include weekly group supervision of couples and family therapy, participation in a pediatric psychology seminar series, group meetings focused on routine outcomes monitoring, supervision of peer supervision of practicum students, interdisciplinary consultation with referring providers, and community outreach activities.
+Training experiences at CHC-PSC include weekly group supervision of couples and family therapy, group meetings focused on routine outcomes monitoring, supervision of peer supervision of practicum students, interdisciplinary consultation with referring providers, and community outreach activities.
 In addition, interns may have the opportunity to engage in research with CHC faculty members, related to testing and/or supervision conducted through the clinic.

 Administrative, Clerical, and Technical Support